cstrawberry/predictive-universe/docs/paper/appendices/appendix_i_scaled_gravity.md

 **I.15 Conclusion**

+The PU framework proposes a multi-scale solution to the phenomena attributed to dark matter, driven by the Principle of Compression Efficiency.
-The Principle of Compression Efficiency and complexity saturation in sparse predictive environments lead to a PCE-driven parameter relaxation mechanism that causes the emergent Newton constant to increase with scale in low-density regions.
-The resulting function $G(R)$, Equation (I.4), provides a physically motivated framework that naturally explains galaxy-scale mass discrepancies (e.g., rotation curves, scaling relations).
-This emergent gravity scenario respects local tests of GR and yields falsifiable predictions for baryon–kinematic relations and potentially cluster dynamics.
-Detailed rotation-curve fits and cosmological simulations testing the evolution of $G(R)$ are necessary next steps to validate this aspect of the Predictive Universe framework.
+1.  **At galaxy scales,** a PCE-driven parameter relaxation mechanism causes the emergent Newton constant to increase with scale ($G(R)$, Eq.
+I.4), providing a physically motivated framework that naturally explains galaxy rotation curves and baryonic scaling relations while respecting local tests of GR, **as an environment‑dependent relaxation** that leaves the CMB‑era effective $G$ unchanged.
+2.  **At cluster scales**, where a running $G(R)$ is cosmologically constrained, the mass discrepancy is modeled by a **non‑local predictive‑matter response**.
+A linear, single‑scale kernel is sufficient for **stacked profiles**, while **high‑concentration outliers** (e.g., A1689) demand either a **mild nonlinearity $q>0$** or a **multi‑scale kernel**.
+All options remain **CMB‑safe** with $A_G\simeq 0$ and are quantitatively testable against lensing data.

+This composite model provides a coherent, physically-grounded explanation for dark matter phenomenology across different astrophysical scales and yields a rich set of falsifiable predictions.